britecharts/britecharts/.github/CONTRIBUTING.md

 Please use the [issues](https://github.com/eventbrite/britecharts/issues) section of the Britecharts github profile to submit any bug, question, proposal or feature request.

 In the case of bugs, please be descriptive and, if possible, include a codepen with the issue happening or add a screenshot of the issue.
+You can use [this codepen bug template](https://codepen.io/Britecharts/pen/PRyZNy?editors=1010#0) as a jumping off point.